John Constantine: Publication history

 Asked in 1985 about the similarities between John Constantine and the character Baron Winters (from Marv Wolfman and Gene Colan's Night Force), Moore revealed that he was a "big fan" of Wolfman and Night Force, but that "no intention to rip off Baron Winters" existed.
 He said:

 Constantine and Winters met each other during Moore's run on Swamp Thing and again in Neil Gaiman's The Books of Magic.

 Speaking to comics magazine Wizard in 1993, Moore elaborated:

 In 1988, Constantine was given his own title, Hellblazer.
 In 1993, at the launch of DC's Vertigo Comics imprint, Hellblazer was made an official Vertigo publication.
 It was the longest continuously published Vertigo title.
-Before the launch of the Vertigo line, Constantine appeared in several DC Universe titles, but for many years afterwards, editorial policy forbade the use of Constantine outside the Vertigo line.
-The policy was reversed in 2011, when a version of Constantine appeared in the DC Universe crossover series Brightest Day, a spin-off series, Brightest Day Aftermath: The Search for Swamp Thing.
+Before the launch of the Vertigo line, Constantine appeared in several DC Universe titles, but for many years afterwards, editorial policy forbade him from appearing outside the Vertigo line.
+The policy was reversed in 2011, when a version of Constantine appeared in the DC Universe crossover series Brightest Day.
 In 2011, Peter Milligan added him to the inaugural key roster of The New 52 series Justice League Dark.
 Milligan began writing Justice League Dark while also writing the Vertigo's Hellblazer series, being a writer of both series at the same time.
 In an interview, Milligan told Newsarama:

 Beginning in Justice League Dark #9, Jeff Lemire assumed writing duties on the series, replacing Milligan, who had remained on the Vertigo title.
 Lemire said he considers Justice League Dark his dream gig at DC Comics because Constantine is one of his all-time favourite characters not just in comics, but in all fiction.
 Lemire also teased that while Constantine, Zatanna, and Deadman would remain on the roster, the team would change in his opening arc and expand.